forward6/tmeh/_posts/2025-01-20-play-our-new-kepler-simulator-dodge-dark-comets.md

 - Quantum tunneling power-ups (when they feel like existing)
 - Gravity effects that Einstein would politely disagree with
 - A scoring system based on Schrödinger's mathematics
+- Finding an exoplanet (just get rid of all this space junk first)

 ### The Science Behind the Simulation